Up The A1: How The Great North Road Became Britain’s Sexiest Motorway

 THE VANILLA ALTERNATIVE

 The Vanilla Alternative is 20 minutes south.
 Jules Davis, the venue’s proprietress, answers the door.

-She’s a tall, attractive woman with blonde hair, jeans and a cardigan and fluffy slippers on her feet.
+She’s a tall, attractive, homely woman with blonde hair, and wearing jeans, a cardigan and fluffy slippers on her feet.
 She offers us a cup of tea just as her phone rings – her ringtone is “Sex on Fire” by Kings of Leon.

 If Tease II is a house of sex, The Vanilla Alternative is a sex Narnia.
 A converted roadside inn – once a grandiose place called The Anchor Lodge – the VA opened in 2011.
 It now has 10,500 registered members.
 Its décor is all lavish purples, burgundies and blacks.
 It’s got Chesterfield sofas in the bar area, a disco dance-floor and a 15-foot jacuzzi.
 Two of the communal rooms are wall-to-wall with beds, all ready-made for tonight’s action.
 “Oh, it’s nothing special tonight,” says Jules, “just our usual Frisky Friday.”

 Jules, like Stu, can tell a story.
 For the next 45 minutes she regales me about the time a woman went into labour at a sex party; how she once threw another stark-naked onto the side of the A1 for starting a fight in an orgy.
 There was the father who almost walked in on his daughter giving a blowjob in the jacuzzi, were it not for some quick-thinking diversionary tactics from Jules and Scott, and the time a man asked her to sneak him out because his dentist was at the bar and he had an appointment the following Monday.
 “So I said, just make sure you don’t have pubes between your teeth when you go, in case they’re his wife’s.”
 She talks, we listen, all to that gentle hum of passing traffic outside.